sharetribe/flex-docs/src/docs/concepts-transactions/default-negotiation-process/index.md

 supports starting and processing transactions with those listing types starting with version [XX.XX.XX](TODO).

-Adding forward transaction negotiation flow to listing types, or processing transactions with the forward negotiation process flow, is not supported in the template or Console as of October 2025.
+Adding the regular transaction negotiation flow to listing types, or processing transactions with the regular negotiation process flow, is not supported in the template or Console as of October 2025.
 Implementing support for this part of the negotiation process in your client application will require custom development.

 </info>

-In both forward and reverse flows, the provider provides the product or service in question, and the customer pays for the transaction.
+In both regular and reverse flows, the provider provides the product or service in question, and the customer pays for the transaction.

 <extrainfo title="No bookings or stock by default">